 Casey got his start in criminal law with the Snohomish County Prosecutor’s Office where he won his first several jury trials.
-After working briefly with the Pierce County Prosecutor’s Office, he was hired by the Hester Law Group where he worked for ten years before joining Puget Law Group in February 2019 as a Partner.
+After working briefly with the Pierce County Prosecutor’s Office, he was hired by the Hester Law Group where he worked for ten years – trying numerous misdemeanor, felony and civil trials – before joining Puget Law Group in February 2019 as a Partner.

 Casey fights vigorously for his clients.
-His criminal defense representation ranges from serious felonies such as assault, murder, rape, and the like – as well as white collar crimes involving accusations of complex embezzlement, theft, forgery, perjury and fraud.
+His criminal defense representation ranges from serious felonies such as murder, drug and firearm possession, rape, and the like – as well as white collar crimes involving accusations of complex embezzlement, theft, forgery, perjury and fraud.

 Casey has also been recognized for his fervent representation of his civil clients – having a 100% success rate at trial – and he has recovered millions for clients injured via the negligence of others as well as those whose civil rights were violated by police or other government agents.

 Casey has served as president of the Young Lawyers Section of the Tacoma/Pierce County Bar Association and is a member of the Robert J. Bryan Inns of Court.
-He is licensed to practice law in all Washington State courts, as well as Federally, in the Western and Eastern Districts of Washington.
+He served in 2018 and 2019 as a Trustee to the Tacoma/Pierce County Bar association.
+He is licensed to practice law in all Washington State courts, the 9th Circuit Court of Appeals as well as US District Courts in both the Western and Eastern Districts of Washington.